jesseotremblay/jtrem.com/src/pages/about.md

 ### Hi 👋, I'm Jesse

 I'm a Product Leader who was born & raised in New England and currently lives near Boston.
 My brother & I started hacking websites together – and getting paid too much money for them – back in the 90's.
 I've been hooked on creating stuff on the internet ever since.
 Now I do my best to make great software products that improve people's lives.

+If you want to reach out, [go here](http://jtrem.com/hello) to see the various places I hangout on the internet.

 Check out my [professional background](/resume) or download my resume ([.docx](../jesse-resume.docx), [.pdf](../jesse-resume.pdf), [.md](../jesse-resume.md))